 When we talk about formulating a strategy using top life insurance policies for seniors to leave a legacy, it starts with some basic estate planning guidance.
 Estate planning generally refers to the legal directions and appointment of representatives that are included within a set of legal documents to apply in the event of disability, incapacity, or death.

 Think of your estate planning documents as the flight plan and the life insurance proceeds and other valuable estate assets as the airplane.
 Typical estate planning documents will include a last will and testament, a durable power of attorney and healthcare directives.

 Usually trusts are also beneficial and may be either revocable living trusts or irrevocable trusts depending upon the estate circumstances and goals.
 Trusts are typically used for asset protection, probate avoidance, estate tax planning and disability planning.

 Step 1 – Make Sure Your Life Insurance Supports Your Estate Planning Goals

-So, your estate planning goals should be spelled out in the above mentioned documents and to orchestrate an appropriate life insurance strategy, you’ll need to connect the dots.
+So, your estate planning goals should be spelled out in the above mentioned documents and to orchestrate an appropriate estate planning life insurance strategy, you’ll need to connect the dots.